JamesSwinton/ag-grid-readme/README.md

 There are a number of different component types that you can provide to the grid, including:

-- **Cell Component**: To customise the contents of a cell.
+* [Cell Component](https://www.ag-grid.com/javascript-data-grid/component-cell-renderer/): To customise the contents of a cell.
-- **Header Component**: To customise the header of a column and column groups.
+* [Header Component](https://www.ag-grid.com/javascript-data-grid/column-headers/): To customise the header of a column and column groups.
-- **Edit Component**: To customise the editing of a cell.
+* [Edit Component](https://www.ag-grid.com/javascript-data-grid/cell-editors/): To customise the editing of a cell.
-- **Filter Component**: For custom column filter that appears inside the column menu.
+* [Filter Component](https://www.ag-grid.com/javascript-data-grid/component-filter/): For custom column filter that appears inside the column menu.
-- **Floating Filter**: For custom column floating filter that appears inside the column menu.
+* [Floating Filter](https://www.ag-grid.com/javascript-data-grid/component-floating-filter/): For custom column floating filter that appears inside the column menu.
-- **Date Component**: To customise the date selection component in the date filter.
+* [Date Component](https://www.ag-grid.com/javascript-data-grid/filter-date/#custom-selection-component): To customise the date selection component in the date filter.
-- **Loading Component**: To customise the loading cell row when using the Server Side row model.
+* [Loading Component](https://www.ag-grid.com/javascript-data-grid/component-loading-cell-renderer/): To customise the loading cell row when using Server Side Row Model.
-- **Menu Item Component**: To customise the items displayed within Menus.
+* [Overlay Component](https://www.ag-grid.com/javascript-data-grid/overlays/): To customise loading and no rows overlay components.
-- **Overlay Component**: To customise loading and no rows overlay components.
+* [Status Bar Component](https://www.ag-grid.com/javascript-data-grid/status-bar/): For custom status bar components.
-- **Status Bar Component**: For custom status bar components.
+* [Tool Panel Component](https://www.ag-grid.com/javascript-data-grid/component-tool-panel/): For custom tool panel components.
-- **Tool Panel Component**: For custom tool panel components.
+* [Tooltip Component](https://www.ag-grid.com/javascript-data-grid/tooltips/): For custom cell tooltip components.
-- **Tooltip Component**: For custom cell tooltip components.
+* [Menu Item Component](https://www.ag-grid.com/javascript-data-grid/component-menu-item/): To customise the menu items shown in the Column and Context Menus.

 To supply a custom cell renderer and filter components to the Grid, create a direct reference to your component within the `gridOptions.columnDefs` property: